dmmagdal/WikipediaEnSearch/README.md

          - Expect to use around 30GB of storage for downloading the compressed dataset from Wikipedia (see WikipediaEnDownload submodule).
          - Add 128GB to that storage overhead for the extracted/decompressed dataset (also see WikipediaEnDownload submodule).
          - And add another 10GB of storage for the necessary environment libraries/packages.
+         - And add another 85GB of storage for the bag-of-words metadata (depending on the file format).
+             - JSON: 60.7GB (57 GB doc-to-words + 3.7 GB word-to-docs)
+             - msgpack: 25GB (23 GB doc-to-words + 1.9 GB word-to-docs)
+         - And finally, add another 5GB of storage for the embedding module.
      - Compute (CPU, GPU, RAM)
          - If you just want to use the search functions, I have linked where you can download the necssary data below.
          - Running the preprocessing necessary for the program to work is incredibly taxing depending on your hardware.